mlochbaum/BQN/doc/arrayrepr.md

         [2‿3, 4‿1, 0‿5]

 This syntax doesn't work for creating rank 0 arrays—use [Enclose](enclose.md) `<` for these—or empty arrays.
 The notation `[]` would be ambiguous, so it's not allowed (although it can be used for destructuring, which works with an existing array).
-To create a specific empty array, [Reshape](reshape.md) (`⥊`) is probably the best approach.
+To create an empty array with a specific shape, [Reshape](reshape.md) (`⥊`) is probably the best approach.

 ### Strands

 **Strand notation** is another way to write lists of length two or more.
 The elements are connected with the ligature character `‿`.
-It has a precedence lower than the [namespace](namespace.md) dot but higher than anything else other than paired brackets `()`, `{}`, and `⟨⟩`, so compound elements generally need to be placed in parentheses.
+It has a precedence higher than anything else other than the [namespace](namespace.md) dot `.` and of course paired brackets `()`, `{}`, and `⟨⟩`.
+This means complicated elements generally need to be placed in parentheses.
 Expressions joined by ligatures behave exactly the same as those in list notation: they are evaluated in order and placed in a list.

         +‿´‿∘‿×